Healthy Homes Assessment Pakowhai

 Insulation Pakowhai

-The insulation of the ceiling and underfloor has been compulsory on all rental homes since 1 July 2019.
-Property managers and landlords must ensure the insulation meets standards that are in line with the latest standard.
-In some instances, old ceiling insulation as well as insulation within the subfloor space might require to be replaced or replaced.
+The insulation of the ceiling and underfloor is a requirement in all rental homes since July 1, 2019.
+Property managers and landlords have to ensure that the insulation meets the new quality.
+In some cases, old ceiling insulation as well as insulation within the sub floor space might require to be topped up or replaced.

-A house that is well-insulated can help control condensation and lower the chance of dampness and mould, as well as making much easier for the house to hold the heat.
+A house that is well-insulated can help control condensation and lessen the likelihood of dampness and mould, and it will make much easier to allow the home to retain warmth.

-The "R" is a symbol for thermal resistance and is a measure of how well the insulation can withstand heat flow.
-The higher the R-value, the better the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well insulation resists heat flow.
+The more R-value is higher, the better the insulation.

 Find out all the details about this Healthy Homes insulation quality.